Energy Drinks Without Caffeine: What Actually Works (and What Doesn't)

 The L-Theanine + Caffeine Stack

+This is where the evidence gets much more convincing.
 L-theanine is an amino acid found naturally in tea leaves.
 On its own, it promotes calm focus without sedation.
 Paired with caffeine, it does something neither compound achieves alone.

 A study in Nutritional Neuroscience found that the combination of L-theanine and caffeine improved accuracy during task switching, increased self-reported alertness, and reduced tiredness.
 Both effects were statistically significant.